 A HBF Postproduction grant can be used for various activities in the post-production process (e.g. editing, colour grading or sound mixing).
 Please note that in return for post-production support, the HBF requests that the world premiere of the film takes place at IFFR.
 Also, the Fund requests the distribution rights for the Benelux.
 The maximum contribution of the HBF for this category is €20.000.

-Have a 3D film in mind you're looking to get money for?
+Have a 3D film?
 The 3D Mart is the first international financing market just for stereoscopic 3D!
 From 3DFM:

 3DFM is open to experienced S-3D producers, and to persons with demonstrated artistic abilities in other domains.
 Wherever you are in the world, you are invited to submit your qualifying project(s)!
 All participants registered can attend the pitches, and they can network with the international producers, financiers, sales agents, distributors, and co-producers present at the market.
 The selection committee examines the projects, and then assigns each qualifying project either to an oral presentation/pitch to financiers and co-producers, or to a poster presentation.